 Where can I find the Idaho voice-over classes?

-We offer our introductory Idaho voice-over classes at the following locations:
+We offer our introductory Idaho voice-over classes at a couple different locations!

 What will I learn?